Joséphine Vigouroux

 Environmental education in kindergarten isn't just about outdoor activities.
 It also encourages critical thinking and responsible action.
 Students are encouraged to ask questions, explore answers, and propose creative solutions to simple environmental problems.
 This approach helps to develop problem-solving skills, which are essential for tackling future environmental challenges.
 It also fosters awareness of the impact of individual and collective actions on the environment.

-Environmental education from kindergarten onwards prepares children to become responsible citizens, aware of the impact of their actions on the planet.
+Environmental education from preschool onwards prepares children to become responsible citizens, aware of the impact of their actions on the planet.
 By instilling values of respect for the environment and developing sensitivity to environmental issues, we are building the foundations of a generation committed to preserving the planet.
-In this article, Touk-touk gives you a few ideas for raising your children's ecological awareness at home, by following this linkYou'll also find a few tips on how to tackle environmental issues with confidence.
+In this article, Touk-touk gives you a few ideas for raising your children's ecological awareness at home, and by following this link, a few tips for tackling environmental issues with peace of mind.

 We wish you a pleasant autumn and hope to see you soon on theécole M blog.